tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 and high speed in the absence of faults.

-It is based on the gossip protocol, which is a fairly efficient distribution strategy that entails nodes randomly sharing information with each other, similar to how human beings gossip with each other.
+It is based on the gossip protocol, which is a fairly efficient distribution strategy that entails nodes randomly sharing information with each other, similar to how human beings gossip.

 Nodes jointly build a Hashgraph reflecting all of the gossip events.
 This allows Byzantine agreement to be achieved through virtual voting.
 Alice does not send Bob a vote over the Internet.
 Instead, Bob calculates what vote Alice would